-Parties related to the Fund, including the staff and directors of Hyperion and their families, and the staff of FundRock and their families, may, from time to time, invest in the Fund.
-The Manager will report such transactions by related parties to its Supervisor in accordance with section 173(2) of the Financial Markets Conduct Act 2013 ('FMC Act').
+• parties related to the Funds, including the staff and directors of Hyperion and their families, and the staff of FundRock and their families from time to time investing in the Funds.

+The Manager will report such transactions by related parties to its Supervisor in accordance with section 173(2) of the FMC Act.